arbyste/jp-mining-note/docs/docs/setupanki.md

     please update Anki to 2.1.60 or above.

-This is an add-on that automatically adds furigana and pitch accents to cards upon Yomichan card creation.
+This is an add-on that automatically adds furigana and pitch accents to cards upon Yomitan card creation.
 Previously known as `AJT Furigana`, and now comes packaged with `AJT Pitch Accent`.

 If this add-on is not used, then the following features will be missing: